 If you’re related to the driver and were injured in an accident that was their fault, special rules may actually limit the amount of money you’re able to seek in a claim.
 Things obviously become even more complicated if the car crash involved an uninsured motorist or excluded driver.

 Even if the other driver is insured, if your medical bills, lost wages, and other damages total more than $30,000, there’s a real good chance that the at-fault driver’s insurance policy won’t be large enough to cover the expenses you’ve incurred.
 In these situations, you may have no other choice than to file a UM/UIM claim with your own insurance policy—even though you weren’t driving, or even in your car.

 As with any other personal injury claim, even your own insurance company will look for any reason possible to deny coverage, contest the amount of your damages, or otherwise pay out as little as possible on every claim.
 Luckily, our law firm’s job is to help people just like you get every penny they’re owed.

-Feel free to reach out to us today, and we’ll answer your questions at no cost.
+Feel free to reach out to us today, and have a lawyer answer your legal questions at no cost.
 Depending on the facts of your case, we may even be able to handle your entire claim on a no-win no-fee basis.
-Montgomery Law is dedicated to helping car accident victims recover the compensation they deserve, and we can be reached 24 hours a day at 214-720-6090 (local) or 1-833-720-6090 (toll-free).
+Montgomery Law is dedicated to helping car accident victims recover the compensation they deserve, and our attorneys can be reached 24 hours a day at 214-720-6090 (local) or 1-833-720-6090 (toll-free).